Indiana Hoosiers: Men's basketball

-The Hoosiers are also sixth in NCAA Tournament appearances (36), sixth in NCAA Tournament victories (62), seventh in Final Four appearances (8), and 11th in overall victories (1,665).
-The Hoosiers have won 22 Big Ten Conference Championships and have the best winning percentage in conference games at nearly 60 percent.
-No team has had more All-Big Ten selections than the Hoosiers with 53.
-The Hoosiers also rank seventh in all-time AP poll appearances and sixth in number of weeks spent at No 1.
-Every four-year men's basketball letterman since 1973 has earned a trip to the NCAA basketball tournament.
-Additionally, every four-year player since 1950 has played on a nationally ranked squad at Indiana.

-A 2012 study listed Indiana as the third most valuable collegiate basketball program in the country.
-Indiana has ranked in the top 15 nationally in men's basketball attendance every season since Assembly Hall opened in 1972, and often in the top five.
-When asked if Indiana basketball fans were the most passionate in the country, ESPN commentator Dick Vitale said, "I don't think there's any doubt about it.
-They eat, sleep and drink the game."
-Basketball sportscaster Gus Johnson called Assembly Hall, "the Carnegie Hall of basketball."
+A 2012 study listed Indiana as the third most valuable collegiate basketball program in the United States.
+Indiana has ranked in the top 15 nationally in men's basketball attendance since 1972.
+Basketball sportscaster Gus Johnson called Assembly Hall "the Carnegie Hall of basketball."

-Indiana has intense rivalries both in-state, against the Purdue Boilermakers (see Indiana–Purdue rivalry), and out-of-state, against the Kentucky Wildcats (see Indiana–Kentucky rivalry).
-Darian DeVries was named Indiana's head coach in 2025.
+Indiana has rivalries against the Purdue Boilermakers (Indiana–Purdue rivalry) and the Kentucky Wildcats (Indiana–Kentucky rivalry).
+Darian DeVries was Indiana's head coach in 2025.

 Women's basketball

-Women's basketball began as a varsity sport in the 1971–72 season.
-The Hoosiers were co-Big Ten champions the 1982–83 season, won the Big Ten Tournament in the 2001–02 season, and won the WNIT in the 2017–18 season.
-The current head coach of the Hoosiers is Teri Moren.
+Women's basketball began at IU began in the 1971–72 season.
+They were co-Big Ten champions in the 1982–83 season, won the Big Ten Tournament in the 2001–02, and won the WNIT in the 2017–18 season.
+The current head coach is Teri Moren.

 Football

 Indiana began playing football in 1884 and currently plays in the 52,656-seat, open-air Memorial Stadium, built in 1960.
 Curt Cignetti was hired as Indiana's head football coach beginning in the 2024 season.
-The team has won the Big Ten Championship twice, once in 1945 and again in 1967.
-It has appeared in 14 bowl games, including the 1968 Rose Bowl:
+The team has won the Big Ten Championship three times—in 1945, 1967, and 2025.
+It has appeared in 16 bowl games, including the Rose Bowl in 1968 and 2025, as well as the 2026 national championship.